hackersanddesigners/not_makey/README.md

 This repository describes how to manufacture a shield for the ESP32, and the code to program pins as resistive touch sensors that each send strings to a laptop over Bluetooth.
 It is programmed to send letters that correspond with PJ machine keycodes used in e.g. this workshop https://github.com/hackersanddesigners/interfacial-workout-23

+On the board you can see which pins are connected to which letter.
+Pins without a letter are free to use for something else (e.g. sensors, LEDs), additional code can be written inside the sketch.

+To send a letter to the laptop:
+- connect laptop to bluetooth device "NOT_MAKEY" (esp and shield should be connected to a power source)
+- open a textpad on the laptop
+- touch a probe connected to one of the letter pins, and a probe connected to 3V3 to send a letter via Bluetooth

 ## acknowledgments

 * Joylab's Jay Silver & Erik Rosenbaum's *MakeyMakey board* [https://github.com/sparkfun/MaKeyMaKey](https://github.com/sparkfun/MaKeyMaKey)